Elehuris Montero Player Props: Rockies vs. Cardinals

-Elehuris Montero -- 1-for-4 with a double in his last game -- will be in action for the Colorado Rockies versus the St. Louis Cardinals, with Steven Matz on the hill, on April 10 at 8:40 PM ET.
+The Colorado Rockies and Elehuris Montero, who went 2-for-4 with a double and an RBI last time in action, battle Miles Mikolas and the St. Louis Cardinals at Coors Field, Tuesday at 8:40 PM ET.

-In his most recent game he had a one-hit performance (1-for-4) against the Nationals.
+In his most recent appearance, he racked up two hits (going 2-for-4 with a double and an RBI) against the Cardinals.

 Elehuris Montero Game Info & Props vs. the Cardinals